This isn’t the year 2000 anymore.

-Precisely why there are over 80 incredibly practical Elementor modules to add to your website.
+That is precisely why there are over 80 incredibly practical Elementor modules to add to your website.

 However, the free version of Elementor only comes equipped with about 20.

-Get the Pro version here and you’ll gain access to widgets like this:
+Get the Pro version here, and you’ll gain access to widgets like this:

 Elementor is broken down into sections, columns, and widgets to get more precise.

 A section is an area in which you place columns and widgets.
 Think of it as its own canvas.